-The conceptual advantage of our approach is that the underlying monoid and co\-monoid structure of an oplax bimonoid or Hopf monoid live over the same monoidal product, which places our concept closer to those of classical Hopf algebras and weak Hopf algebras; moreover, it restores this feature for Hopf categories, which was lost in their interpretation as Hopf monads in \cite{Gabipolyads}.
+The conceptual advantage of our approach is that the underlying monoid and co\-monoid structure of an oplax bimonoid or Hopf monoid live over the same monoidal product, which places our concept closer to the self-dual notions of classical Hopf algebras and weak Hopf algebras, restoring this feature for Hopf categories which was lost in their interpretation as Hopf monads in \cite{Gabipolyads}.
 In fact, the latter description and the current one are related via a {\em dimension shift} in the following sense: a Hopf category in \cite{Gabipolyads} is a $1$-cell in a certain monoidal bicategory, whereas in our setting it is a $0$-cell in a (different) symmetric monoidal bicategory.
-Oplax Hopf monoids can also serve as a toy model for even more advanced notions of Hopf objects, whose underlying monoids and comonoids are no longer required to be strict.

-We finish the paper by describing the notion of a Frobenius monoid in (our) $\Span|\Vv$, leading to the notion of {\em Frobenius $\Vv$-category}.
-Although both Hopf and Frobenius categories are viewed as monoids and comonoids in the same monoidal (2-)category (albeit with different compatibility conditions), taking a closer look, for a Hopf category the algebra and coalgebra structures are of different `type', whereas for a Frobenius category both algebra and coalgebra structure are of the same `type'.

-In a forthcoming paper \cite{paper1b}, we will show that a Hopf $\Vv$-category that is locally rigid admits the structure of a Frobenius $\Vv$-category, providing a generalization of the well-known Larson Sweedler theorem.
+We finish the paper by describing the notion of a Frobenius pseudomonoid in $\Span|\Vv$, leading to the notion of {\em Frobenius $\Vv$-category}.
+Although both Hopf and Frobenius categories are viewed as pseudomonoids and pseudocomonoids in the same monoidal bicategory (albeit with different compatibility conditions), by taking a closer look it becomes evident that the algebra and coalgebra structures for a Hopf category are of different `type', whereas for a Frobenius category both algebra and coalgebra structure are of the same `type'.
+In the subsequent \cite{paper1b} we show that a Hopf $\Vv$-category that is locally rigid admits the structure of a Frobenius $\Vv$-category, providing a generalization of the well-known Larson Sweedler theorem.